- Receive immediate support from a 24/7 response team

 Phishing

 Phishing is where attackers attempt to trick people into revealing sensitive information or installing malware.
 It’s often done through emails to your employees, under the guise of a legitimate communication.
-According to the 2023 Government Cyber Security Survey, 79% of businesses have reported phishing attacks in the last year alone.
-This figure rises further for medium sized businesses (84%) and large businesses (93%).
+According to the Official Cyber Security Breaches Survey 2025, phishing was the most common cyber crime last year.

 Malware